La Vie en Rose poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Elderly, dying Édith collapses backstage after a performance, establishing her broken state at life's end - the world she must transcend through memory and art..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 17 minutes when Louis Leplée discovers young Édith singing on the street and offers her a contract to perform at his cabaret - the external event that disrupts her street life and offers escape from poverty..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.